First Advisor

 Physical Description

-1 online resource (85 p.)
+1 online resource (2, 80 pages)

 Abstract

 One approach in contemporary international relations theory is the moralist position.
 Most moralists argue that obligations which an individual has toward the state and toward persons qua fellow citizens should not override the obligations which every individual has toward other persons qua members of humanity.
 Essential to a moralist approach is the idea that every individual shares some feature, such as rights, which is universal to all men and incontrovertible by any body.
-Many moralists base their theory upon the thought of Hugo Grotius, equating Grotius ' s thought with their own moralist approach.
+Many moralists base their theory upon the thought of Hugo Grotius, equating Grotius's thought with their own moralist approach.

 This thesis argues that Grotius does not present a universal ethic and that his thought does not serve as a foundation for contemporary moralist theory.
 Individualist elements of Grotius's thought which do uphold a universalist ethic should not be viewed in isolation; his natural law argument includes a notion of community as well as individual rights.
 Grotius accommodates individualism and community in what I call a Grotian "conciliation."